 - 1. Complete 48 semester units with a minimum GPA of 2.0 in all coursework. - 2.
 Complete all units within a seven (7) year time span from date of entry. - 3.
 Complete a comprehensive exam or an additional 12 semester units as approved by the Academic Dean. - 4.
-Complete all financial requirements. - 5.
-File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met. - 6.
+File an application for intent to graduate with the school office 6 weeks prior to graduation to certify that all graduation requirements have been met. - 5.
 Specific Semester Units required for the Master of Arts in Christian Education Studies: 48 Semester Units